ncyxie/Notepad-DOT/README.md

 5. **Is this Notepad a virus?**

 No, it is not even possible.
-But if you still get any of detections, please add an exception to your anti-virus for `Notepad Dot.exe` (or the folder it is in).
+But if you still get any of detections, please add an exception to your anti-virus for `Notepad Dot.exe` or whatever you named Notepad Dot (or the folder it is in).